-In our recent Remote First Aid Training class, one of our students had shared his first encounter with snakes while he was on a hike last summer in South Australia.
+In our recent Remote First Aid Training class, one of our students had shared his first encounter with snakes (and nearly becoming a snake bite victim) while he was on a hike last summer in South Australia.
 John is in his early twenties and an outdoor enthusiast.
 He likes to do sports, go camping and go hiking with friends during his free time.

 According to John, while he was walking on the trail, he stumbled upon a tree and decided to take a rest while waiting for the rest of his friends.
 When his friends arrived, one of them noticed a red-bellied black snake wrapped around in the tree’s body, near where John was sitting.